schuylermartin45/seegol/README.md

 - dd
 - make
 - makedepend
-TODO [more here]
+- ImageMagick (the `convert` program is used to down-sample image files) TODO [more here]
 An emulator (such as QEMU) may also be helpful in running the OS.